I have five frugal tips for you today. There really is no theme. Just various tips I think are important in everyone’s life.

 2. Eat your biggest meal at lunchtime

-If you eat out at lunchtime, have them bring a take-out container when they bring your food so you can put half of it in there for another lunch before you even start eating.
+If you eat out at lunchtime, have them bring a take-out container so you can save half for another meal at home.

-Lunches at restaurants are typically cheaper than at the dinner hour after 5 p.m.
+Lunches at restaurants are typically cheaper than they are at the dinner hour after 5 p.m.

 Try to steer away from the appetizers and desserts unless it’s a special occasion.